usakochan/reminder-gmail-GAS/README.md

 # reminder
-send remind emails to participants who google calendar says will join.
+send reminder emails to participants who the google calendar says will join.
 以上